Nhuuu/taskmaster/README.md

 You should also use DynamoDB for your local application testing; in other words, you should connect to your production database, even in your development environment.
 (This is generally a bad practice, and we’ll see how to work differently soon.)

+A user should be able to visit the homepage of your React app and see the list of all tasks available in the database.
+React should be well-factored into at least 2 components.
+The homepage should have reasonable styling and layout.
+(Nothing too fancy, but it shouldn’t make the user cringe.)
 ```

 ## To Run: